Welcome to the Isle of Gigha .... a true island experience.

 Hello and welcome to the community-owned Isle of Gigha, the most southerly and one of the most beautiful of the Hebridean Islands.
 Seven miles long by a mile and a half wide, Gigha is situated three miles west of the Kintyre peninsula, less than three hours drive from the city of Glasgow.

 Gigha is breathtaking – silver beaches and beautiful bays, clear green seas, stunning views and amazing sunsets, lochs and gently sloping hillsides, as well as a plentiful variety of wildlife and birdlife.
 You can enjoy exploring the many archaeological and historic sites or welcome the peace and beauty of a walk or cycle.
 Whatever the time of year you can immerse yourself in the colours of Achamore Gardens that benefit from Gigha being low lying and influenced by the North Atlantic Drift resulting in the climate being drier and warmer than that normally associated with the west coast of Scotland.

-With the 3 star Gigha Hotel, self-catering cottages, B&B options and camping to choose from, Gigha offers the perfect getaway-from-it-all break where you’ll receive the friendliest of welcomes.
+With the self-catering cottages, Gigha Hotel, B&B options and camping to choose from, Gigha offers the perfect getaway-from-it-all break where you’ll receive the friendliest of welcomes.

 Since the community buyout in 2002 the island has gone from strength to strength with a growing population that is sustainably developing its local economy.

 Our website can only give you a flavour of Gigha, named by the Vikings 'Gudey', The Good Isle or God's Isle, but it is such a special place that once you visit, you will always want to return.

 We look forward to welcoming you to your true Island Experience...